cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 software projects - one that focuses on bolstering insights into EVAs, the other that focuses on helping image analysts share their findings.

-As a colleague, I got similar feedback about my strengths and weaknesses from the folks I work with at NASA.
+<span id="nasa-feedback" />As a colleague, I got similar feedback about my
+strengths and weaknesses from the folks I work with at NASA.
 In my survey, I heard that "Your enthusiasm and genuine personality is awesome to be around."
 Someone else said that I am a "Self-starter, highly skilled, interested in learning, [Cameron] can pull back from 'interesting' approaches to favor practical approaches, [and is] able to lead by example."
 My teaching background also came up as a positive.
 The same person said that I am "Super helpful!
 Open to teaching team mates (especially me) in the name of project success."

 <span id="nasa-multitasking" />What I see as a key differentiator between Udacity
 and NASA is that I hit my limit in my ability to multitask, and that led to some